stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 add(); // 5
 ```

-Look at how concise the syntax is! now that we know how to define a function without any parameters, in the next section you will learn how to define a parameter with one parameter.
+Look at how concise the syntax is! now that we know how to define a function without any parameters, you will learn how to define a parameter with one parameter in the next section.

 ## Arrow Function with One Parameter